yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 Xc3cYycMHt9vtBjMcUJshBH34QqfZnbEyu
 ```

 **E.** To be created by a minter/engraver.
 To avoid being classified as "money transmitter", minter/engraver must not send/share this information with the coin/note owner until after the coin/note is sent by registered mail, preferably delivered.
-However, there are no explicit counter measure to prevent entrapment by a "devious" coin/note owner that is built into the BIP 38 "multiply mode" capability!!!
+However, there are no explicit counter measures to prevent entrapment by a "devious" coin/note owner that is built into the BIP 38 "multiply mode" capability!!!
 ```
 % bx ek-public -v 76 passphrasedsP52SrHdFSR4Fb55dvDiXnxnuyZUFCYheSYrPVGiMUCVnEhCb4UU3Nsbs2HCg 565bdb03ade36264adc00600952a865fc4bdc61d81be7d9be6ee0c7c06809857
 ```